Moerill/fvtt-mars-5e/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.
 Also post console errors (F12 for most browsers) here that occur.

+*If its related to an item, please provide a screenshot of how the item is configured.
+(The Items Details tab)*

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'